TARSAL METATARSAL ARTHRITIS

 - Trauma from a fall going forward.
 More common in athletes.

-- Sprain to the midfoot causing ligament disruption (Lisfranc ligament).
+- A sprain to the midfoot causing ligament disruption (Lisfranc ligament).

 - Structural abnormalities of the metatarsals creating increased stress to the midfoot region.